wohaco/despace/venus_observing_system.md

 The modular (deployed in segments), scalable (adding more small satellites or in‑situ platforms), & affordable architecture that can realize the science objectives includes:

-   - Two small spacecraft in orbit around L1 & L2 Lagrange points (about one million km from Venus) to observe Venus continuously with ~10 km resolution multispectral imaging & UV‑IR spectroscopy
+   - Two small spacecraft in orbit around L1 & L2 Lagrange points (about one million km from Venus) to observe Venus continuously with ~10 ㎞ resolution multispectral imaging & UV‑IR spectroscopy
    - Two small spacecraft in short period orbits (4 — 8 hours) around Venus – one in polar orbit & the other in an equatorial orbit.
-   - An instrumented flying/gliding/floating platform to sample the lower cloud layer on Venus (48 — 52 km) for habitability (water, phosphates, redox energy sources), bio‑signatures (compartmentalization, biopolymers), cloud particle properties, & environmental conditions.
+   - An instrumented flying/gliding/floating platform to sample the lower cloud layer on Venus (48 — 52 ㎞) for habitability (water, phosphates, redox energy sources), bio‑signatures (compartmentalization, biopolymers), cloud particle properties, & environmental conditions.
    - Three to five long‑lived surface stations distributed around the planet for obtaining atmospheric measurements during descent & monitoring surface conditions after landing.
 High temperature sensors, command & data handling electronics, & telecom allow these landers to survive as long as their high temperature batteries last (about four months).

 Lagrange Point Orbiters (LPOs) are being considered for the Venera‑D mission being studied jointly by Roscosmos/IKI & NASA (Zasova et al., 2019) & the science value of LPOs for monitoring Venus has been described by Limaye & Kovalenko (2019).
 Their deployment at L1 & L2 has been described by Kovalenko et al. (2019).
 These & other VOS elements are described below along with each of the measurements to be considered.